inspec/inspec-aws/docs/resources/aws_amplify_apps.md

 Use the `aws_amplify_apps` InSpec audit resource to test the properties of multiple AWS Amplify Apps.

+The `AWS::Amplify::App` resource creates Apps in the Amplify Console.
+An App is a collection of branches.

 ## Syntax

 Ensure that AWS Amplify app exists.